 Approach.
-This question can be addressed using data gathered by the baseline sampling plan described in Section II and the synoptic sampling plan presented in Section III.
-While the baseline sampling plan will monitor biannual trends in the primary contaminants listed previously, the synoptic sampling plan includes extensive monthly or bimonthly sampling across the lake including the contaminants that have been identified to pose risk to the beneficial uses of Great Salt Lake and other water quality parameters that would represent the lake hydrology and chemistry.
+This study will use data gathered by the BSP described in Section 2 and the synoptic sampling plan presented in Section 3.
+While the BSP will monitor trends in the primary pollutants listed previously, the synoptic sampling plan includes extensive monthly sampling across the lake including the pollutants that have been identified to pose risk to the designated uses of the Lake and other water quality parameters that would represent the lake hydrology and chemistry.
 Further, the synoptic sampling event is to be completed on a 5-year basis.
-Analysis of these data could be used to study how varying chemistry and hydrology (i.e., inflows, lake level) affect contaminant chemistry.
+Analysis of these data could be used to study how varying chemistry and hydrology (i.e., inflows, lake level) affect pollutant chemistry.

-HOW DO CONTAMINANTS INTERACT BETWEEN WATER AND SEDIMENT
+POLLUTANT INTERACTACTION BETWEEN WATER AND SEDIMENT

 Problem Statement.
-Many contaminants, such as selenium and mercury, are found naturally within Great Salt Lake's watershed.
-However, it is also widely recognized that the inflow of these contaminants has most likely increased since the watershed has developed and urbanized (Naftz et al., 2000).
-The lake's natural processes would likely cause many of these contaminants to precipitate from the water column and be deposited in lake sediments.
-Thus, Great Salt Lake's sediment provides an invaluable record of how conditions in Great Salt Lake have changed with time.
+Many pollutants, such as selenium and mercury, are found naturally within the Lake's watershed.
+However, it is also widely recognized that the inflow of these pollutants has most likely increased since the watershed has developed and urbanized (Naftz et al., 2000).
+The Lake's natural processes would likely cause many of these pollutants to precipitate from the water column and be deposited in lake sediments.
+Thus, lake sediments provide an invaluable record of how conditions in the Lake have changed with time.

-This study seeks to better understand the sedimentation rates throughout Great Salt Lake, long-term precipitation rates of various contaminants, and the permanent burial loss rates of contaminants.
-The use of brine shrimp cysts found in the sediment column can be used as an additional marker of historic Great Salt Lake productivity.
+This study seeks to better understand the sedimentation rates throughout the Lake, long-term precipitation rates of various pollutants, and the permanent burial loss rates of pollutants.
+The use of brine shrimp cysts found in the sediment column can be used as an additional marker of historic Lake productivity.